Credible-interval-based adaptive Bayesian quantum frequency estimation for entanglement-enhanced atomic clocks: Robustness against detection noise

-If the influences of dephasing and detection noise are taken into account, the uncertainty and the stability both decrease.
-As shown in Fig.~\ref{fig:noises}, under dephasing and detection noise, ABQFE can still accurately extract the clock frequency, and $f_{est}$ gradually converges to the true value $f_c$.
-However, since the contrast reduces as Eq.~\eqref{Contrast}, the uncertainty under these noises becomes

-We referred to the experimental results from Ref.~\cite{cao2024multiqubit} and set the parameters to achieve the same contrast in our simulation.
-For individual GHZ state with $N=4$, we set $\gamma = 2.547$ and $C_{\sigma_d} = 0.938$, which results in a consistent contrast of $C = 0.88(2)$ for $T = 3$ ms. For ABQFE, the process begins with an interrogation time of $T_{min} = 0.75$ ms and initial contrast is $C = 0.92(4)$, which decreases to $C = 0.88(2)$ as the interrogation time $T_j$ increases.
-In addition, we also give a worse case of $C=0.62(9)$, which is under severe dephasing and detection noise with $\gamma=10,C_{\sigma_d} = 0.8$ for comparison.
+While for detection noise, the parity measurement places high demands on the detector's resolution at the single-particle resolved level.
+In comparison, the interaction-based readout has lower detector resolution requirements, which enhances its robustness and experimental feasibility under detection noise.
+If the influences of detection noise are taken into account, the uncertainty and the stability decrease.
+We refer to the experimental results of Ref.~\cite{cao2024multiqubit} and set the parameters to achieve the same contrast in our simulation.
+For GHZ states with $N=4$, the ideal case $C=1$ is the same as in Fig.~2.
+Under the same conditions, we take the contrast of $C = 0.924$,$C= 0.88(2)$ and $C=0.629$ for comparison.
+For the ``CI-adaptive" protocol, the process begins with an interrogation time of $T_{min} = 0.75$ ms, and the initial contrast is $C = 0.92(4)$, which decreases to $C = 0.88(2)$ as the interrogation time $T_j$ increases.
+As shown in Fig.~\ref{fig:noises}, under dephasing and detection noise, the ``CI-adaptive" protocol can still accurately extract the clock frequency if $C=0.924$, and $f_{est}$ gradually converges to the true value $f_c$.
+When noise is large, more measurements are required to reduce the impact of contrast.